roboplc/roboplc/README.md

 ## Locking safety

-Note: the asynchronous components uses `parking_lot_rt` locking only.
+Note: the asynchronous components use `parking_lot_rt` locking only.

 By default, the crate (both the server and the client modules) uses [parking_lot](https://crates.io/crates/parking_lot) for locking.
 For real-time